Virtuous veterans hard to find in British banking

 Elsewhere, customer-owned lender Nationwide has said it is looking for a successor for incumbent Geoffrey Howe, who will retire in 2015.

-Possible candidates for the RBS or Barclays positions given their banking backgrounds include John Stewart, 64 chairman of insurer Legal & General (LGEN.L), Richard Broadbent, 60, chairman of retailer Tesco (TSCO.L) and Donald Brydon, 68, chairman of the Royal Mail (RMG.L).
+Possible candidates for the RBS or Barclays positions given their banking backgrounds include John Stewart, 64 chairman of insurer Legal & General, Richard Broadbent, 60, chairman of retailer Tesco and Donald Brydon, 68, chairman of the Royal Mail.
 None of them could be reached for comment.

-John Nelson, 66, chairman of the Lloyd’s of London LOL.UL insurance market, and Gerry Grimstone, 64, chairman of insurer Standard Life SL.L, both have banking backgrounds and are also seen as contenders.
+John Nelson, 66, chairman of the Lloyd’s of London insurance market, and Gerry Grimstone, 64, chairman of insurer Standard Life, both have banking backgrounds and are also seen as contenders.
 They declined to comment.

 Gus O‘Donnell, 61, who was head of Britain’s civil service, is the one non-banker cited as a realistic candidate by industry sources.
 He couldn’t be reached for comment.